SproutSeeds/zero_to_mastery/section_24_Node/node.md

 # Creating Server

+    - Without Express
+        - npm install nodemon --save-dev
+        - In package.json, under scripts
+            - add "start": "nodemon server.js"
+        - npm start
+            This will create your server on whatever local host you have set in your server.js
+    - With Express
+        - npm install express
         - npm install nodemon --save-dev
         - In package.json, under scripts
             - add "start": "nodemon server.js"
         - npm start
             This will create your server on whatever local host you have set in your server.js